k4lm3d/k4lm3d.github.io/source/_posts/torn/close-to-my-degree.md

 ---
-title: Close to My Degree
+title: I'm So Close to My Degree
 date: 2024-09-04 18:18:40
 # cover:
 # thumbnail: